WAT CHAI WATTHANARAM

 The Quincunx

 Wat Chai Watthanaram was built as a Khmer Temple Mount, with the central prang representing Mount Meru.
 The main prang is 35 meters high and has a steep staircase on each cardinal side, leading from the courtyard to a large niche.
 Only the niche on the east led into an interior chamber.
-This prang is an example where a niche replaced the cella or antechamber of the early Ayutthaya period.
+This prang is an example in which a niche replaced the cella, or antechamber, of the early Ayutthaya period.
 Initially, the interior chamber and the niches held Buddha images but are now empty.
 [17]

-The four minor prangs measure each about 11 meters in width and five square meters at the base.
+The four minor prangs measure about 11 meters wide and five square meters at the base.
 [18]

 The stucco surface of the prangs bears nail holes.
 It is believed that the holes were made by pins used to attach sheets of gold-plated tin to its surface, covering the five prangs in shimmering gold.
 [19]